 Signs of a roof ventilation problem

 In addition to the interior signs of inadequate roof ventilation, you may also be able to see clues from the outside.
 For example, you may notice:

 - Shingle granules in your gutters

-If you notice any of these issues, call the Trusted Vets Restoration today for a roof inspection and a fair, accurate quote for repairs or replacement.
-You can count on expert, reliable home renovations with the Trusted Vets.
+If you notice any of these issues, you can count on the experts at Trusted Vets to inspect your roof and offer a fair, accurate quote for repairs or replacement.